-The Navy described the EFH for Arctic cod within the Study Area in Section 3.2.2.4 as well as impacts to fish species and fisheries in Section 4.3.2.3 and impacts to EFH in Section 4.3.2.4.
-The Navy concluded that there could be changes in behavior and other non-lethal, short-term, temporary impacts, and injurious or mortal impacts on a small number of individuals in isolated cases of vessel strike or entanglement, but that there would be no significant impacts on fish populations..
+The Navy described the Essential Fish Habitat (EFH) for Arctic cod within the Study Area in Section 3.2.2.4 as well as impacts to fish species and fisheries in Section 4.3.2.3 and impacts to EFH in Section 4.3.2.4 of the 2018 Final OEA.
+The Navy concluded that there could be changes in behavior and other non-lethal, short-term, temporary impacts, and injurious or mortal impacts on a small number of individuals in isolated cases of vessel strike or entanglement, but that there would be no significant impacts on fish populations...